EmbodiedAI-Group/SO-ARM101-6DoF/README.md

       style="width: 40%;"
     />

-Simply but effectively, we reuse the "Wrist_Roll_Pitch_SO101" and modify the "Under_arm_SO101" and finally get a standard 6DoF arm as above.
+Simply but effectively, we reuse the "Wrist_Roll_Pitch_SO101" and modify the "Under_arm_SO101" to "Arm5"(In STEP/SO101-6DoF) and finally get a standard 6DoF arm as above.
 It becomes much more flexible but still keeps light-weight!

 ## SO101-ARM-6DOF Contributors